wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/request-body-tyk-classic.md

 This middleware is configured in the Tyk Classic API Definition at the endpoint level.
 You can do this via the Tyk Dashboard API or in the API Designer.

+If you want to use dynamic data from context variables, you must [enable]({{< ref "context-variables#enabling-context-variables-for-use-with-tyk-classic-apis" >}}) context variables for the API to be able to access them from the request header transform middleware.

 If you're using the newer Tyk OAS APIs, then check out the [Tyk OAS]({{< ref "product-stack/tyk-gateway/middleware/request-body-tyk-oas" >}}) page.

 ## Configuring the middleware in the Tyk Classic API Definition